alexfernandez/loadtest/README.md

 Send a cookie with the request.
 A pair name=value is expected and sent to the server.
 This parameter can be repeated as many times as needed.

+### -H header:value

+Send a custom header with the request.
+A pair header:value is expected and sent to the server.
+This parameter can be repeated as many times as needed.

 ### -T content-type

 Set the MIME content type for POST data.
 Default: text/plain.